wildfly/quickstart/servlet-security/README.md

 Please note that the security domain name `servlet-security-quickstart` must match the one defined in the `/src/main/webapp/WEB-INF/jboss-web.xml` file.

-Start JBoss WildFly with the Web Profile
+Start the WildFly Server
 -------------------------

-1. Open a command line and navigate to the root of the JBoss server directory.
+1. Open a command prompt and navigate to the root of the WildFly directory.
-2. The following shows the command line to start the server with the web profile:
+2. The following shows the command line to start the server:

-        For Linux:   JBOSS_HOME/bin/standalone.sh
+        For Linux:   WILDFLY_HOME/bin/standalone.sh
-        For Windows: JBOSS_HOME\bin\standalone.bat
+        For Windows: WILDFLY_HOME\bin\standalone.bat

-<a id="buildanddeploy"></a>
 Build and Deploy the Quickstart
 -------------------------

-_NOTE: The following build command assumes you have configured your Maven user settings.
-If you have not, you must include Maven setting arguments on the command line.
-See [Build and Deploy the Quickstarts](../README.md#buildanddeploy) for complete instructions and additional options._

-1. Make sure you have started the JBoss Server as described above.
+1. Make sure you have started the WildFly server as described above.
-2. Open a command line and navigate to the root directory of this quickstart.
+2. Open a command prompt and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

-        mvn clean package wildfly:deploy
+        mvn clean install wildfly:deploy

 4. This will deploy `target/wildfly-servlet-security.war` to the running instance of the server.

-<a id="accesstheapp"></a>
 Access the Application
 ---------------------

-The application will be running at the following URL <http://localhost:8080/wildfly-servlet-security/>.
+The application will be running at the following URL <http://localhost:8080/jboss-servlet-security/>.

 When you access the application, you should get a browser login challenge.